 In conclusion, EdTech solutions can help language teachers create language learning activities that are not one-size-fits-all and that can engage students with learning disabilities as well.
 Upstream, however, teachers need to be prepared to recognize and value the different ways in which students with learning disabilities learn.

-If you would like to find out more about how Sanako can enable your language educators to deliver more accessible language teaching strategies, then contact us now to book a FREE remote demo.
+If you would like to find out more about how Sanako Connect can enable your language educators to deliver more accessible language teaching strategies, then click here or the banner below to learn more!